A comparative study of the correlation between the structure and the dynamics for systems interacting via attractive and repulsive potentials: Introduction

 The organization of the rest of the paper is the following.
 Section \ref{simulation_section} contains the simulation details.
-In Section \ref{methodology_section}, we discuss the calculation of structure order parameter(SOP), relaxation time, the identification method of fast particles and the isoconfigurational runs.
-In section \ref{macroscopic_section}, we discuss the correlation between structure and dynamics at the macroscopic level.
-In section \ref{microscopic_section}, we discuss the correlation between structure and dynamics at the microscopic level, and the paper ends with a brief conclusion in Section \ref{conclusion_section}.
+In Section \ref{methodology_section}, we discuss the calculation of structure order parameter(SOP), entropy, relaxation time, the identification method of fast particles, isoconfigurational runs, and Spearman rank correlation.
+In Section \ref{macroscopic_section}, we discuss the correlation between structure and dynamics at the macroscopic level.
+In Section \ref{microscopic_section}, we discuss the correlation between structure and dynamics at the microscopic level.
+In Section \ref{section_diffpara}, we compare the predictive power of our SOP with other order parameters, and the paper ends with a brief conclusion in Section \ref{conclusion_section}.
 This paper also contains 4 Appendix sections at the end.